Finviz Futures: How to Use a Finviz Screener for Swing Trading

 Here’s a chart that I really liked for a Fibonacci retracement play.

 If you look at the chart closely, you’ll see it more than doubled in a short period and pulled back.
 This is exactly what we want to see.

 Now, I actually traded this stock, and here’s what I was looking at.

 Now, this was actually a day trade for me.
-I saw the stock fail to break above $2.20 multiple times, and figured it could retrace and turn against me.
-That said, you could see how powerful Finviz really is.
+I saw the stock fail to break above $2.20 multiple times, and I figured it could retrace and turn against me.
+That said, you can see how powerful Finviz really is.

-If you’re still looking for potential trades, check out this webinar in which I go over the steps and my process for options trading.
+If you’re still looking for potential trades, check out this guide in which I go over the steps and my process for options trading.